-NORDTEK is a network consisting of 27 universities in the Nordic countries with advanced engineering programs, architecture programs and research.
-Member contributions and Nordplus funding fund activities.
-This manual describes the procedures and rules for the Mobility Program and is intended to be helpful for contact persons.
+NORDTEK is a network consisting of universities in the Nordic and Baltic countries with advanced engineering programs, architecture programs and research.
+Activities of the network are funded by member contributions, Erasmus + and Nordplus funding.
+This manual describes the procedures and rules for the Mobility Program for Nordplus and is intended to be helpful for contact persons.
 However, it is not detailed enough to be suitable informational material for students.
-The manual is updated on a regular basis.
+The manual is updated on regular basis.
 It is therefore important for users to suggest additions and changes.

 - Brief description of the program